Contributing to Numba

 working.
 This can be useful to gather feedback, or to stress your changes

 [WIP] to your pull request’s title.

-Then create an environment with the right dependencies:
+Then, to create an environment with a few of the most common dependencies:

-$ conda create -n numbaenv python=3.8 llvmlite numpy scipy jinja2 cffi
+$ conda create -n numbaenv python=3.10 numba/label/dev::llvmlite numpy scipy jinja2 cffi

 choose another version supported by Numba.
 To test additional features,

 llvm-openmp.
 Check the

 To activate the environment for the current shell session:

 $ conda activate numbaenv

 These instructions are for a standard Linux shell.
 You may need to adapt them for other platforms.